-Enterprise and VB-6 proved to be Ens.
-Weber's only assignment during his brief naval career.
-During the remainder of 1940 and for 11 of the 12 months of 1941, he served with his ship and squadron operating out of San Diego, and later out of Pearl Harbor.
+"Bombing Six" proved to be Ens.
+Weber's only squadron assignment during his brief naval career, flying the Northrop BT-1 and its successor, the Douglas SBD.
+During the remainder of 1940 and for 11 of the 12 months of 1941, he served with his ship and squadron operating out of San Diego, Calif., and later out of Pearl Harbor, Territory of Hawaii.
 His duties consisted entirely of training in aerial warfare in preparation for the conflict with Japan expected to erupt at any time.

 In January 1942, Weber's ship guarded reinforcement convoys on their way to the southern Pacific.
 In February, he participated in the carrier raids on Japanese-held islands in the Central Pacific.
 In April, his ship served as an escort for Hornet (CV-8) during the Halsey-Doolittle bomber raid on Tokyo and returned to Oahu on 25 April.
 Dispatched too late to join in the Battle of the Coral Sea, his ship returned to Pearl Harbor on 26 May to prepare for what would be an even more important strategic battle, the first real defeat of Japanese naval airpower during the struggle over Midway Island.

-On 28 May, Weber's ship steamed out of Pearl Harbor, accompanied by Hornet and the cruisers and destroyers of Task Force 16, to lie in ambush north of Midway.
+On 28 May 1942, Weber's ship steamed out of Pearl Harbor, accompanied by Hornet and the cruisers and destroyers of Task Force 16, to lie in ambush north of Midway.
 Swiftly repaired Yorktown (CV-5) followed two days later.
 On the morning of 4 June, land-based patrol planes from Midway made contact with the advancing Japanese force spearheaded by four of the six carriers that had attacked Pearl Harbor.
 While Midway defended itself against enemy air attacks and land-based air unsuccessfully tried to pierce the Japanese defenses, Weber and his comrades in VB-6 took to the air to begin a long gruelling search.
 By 0730, the entire attack group was aloft and streaking off toward the enemy's reported position.
 Lt.
-Comdr.
-Clarence "Wade" McClusky, the Enterprise air group commander, led the squadron himself as the formation winged on toward Vice Admiral Chuichi Nagumo's Carrier Striking Force.
+Cmdr.
+Clarence W. McClusky, the Enterprise air group commander, led the squadron himself as the formation winged on toward Vice Adm.
+Nagumo Chuichi's Carrier Striking Force.

 At 0920, the squadron arrived at the supposed location of the enemy.
-Gazing down, the aircrewman strained for a glimpse of the threatening carriers but saw only empty seas.
+Gazing down, pilots and radiomen strained for a glimpse of the enemy but saw only empty sea.
 At that juncture, the air group commander made a hard decision.
 His planes had already consumed a great deal of fuel; and, were they to initiate a search, some would surely fail to return as a result.
 On the other hand, if they returned for fuel, Midway might fall or, even worse, the enemy might find and sink or severely damage one or more of the Pacific Fleet's three remaining carriers.
 Therefore, the importance of stopping Nagumo's carriers at almost any cost dictated the course of action.
-The American pilots ignored their fuel gauges and started hunting for the Japanese.
+The U.S. pilots ignored their fuel gauges and started hunting for the Japanese.

 At 1005, Weber and his colleagues were rewarded for their perseverence and determination.
 On the horizon to the northwest loomed a task force composed of three large carriers and numerous escorts.
 Initially, some Americans believed that they had inadvertently circled back to their ships, but pagoda masts and yellow flight decks of the carriers below quickly dispelled that fear.